-Just like it’s quite common for anybody to come across good and bad people in life, so is it for internet users to come across good and bad content, respectively.
-When Google started several years ago, it developed an algorithm as the basis for SEO, and a platform for enabling internet users locate information conveniently.
-However, the creation of bad content started polluting Google’s platform and Google started modifying its original algorithm to rely on more than 200 unique signals in order to differentiate “good content” (ranked higher) from “bad content” (ranked lower).
+Just like it’s quite common for anybody to come across good and bad people in life, so is it quite common for internet users to come across good and bad content, respectively.
+After Google’s inception started several years ago, an algorithm was developed as the basis for SEO, and has been used as a platform for enabling internet users locate information conveniently.
+However, the creation of bad content gradually lead to the pollution of Google’s platform; hence successive modifications of Google’s original algorithm to rely on more than 200 unique signals and differentiate “good content” (ranked higher) from “bad content” (ranked lower).
 Differentiating good content from bad content involves crawling and indexing both types of content.
 Google developed robots (called googlebot) to crawl the web and categorize content into good and bad.

 Changes in Google’s algorithms that have been differentiating good content from bad content

 After developing the first search engine algorithm, PageRank, in 1997, Google continuously modified its algorithms in a quest to differentiate between good and bad content.
 We take a look at continuous changes (which occurred significantly from 2011 to date) in algorithms which have enabled Google to always differentiate good content from bad ones:

 (i) Google Panda